Chapter 4: Into and Being With the Church:

 Part Seven

-The Communion Aspect of the Members of the Church of Christ as particularly effective and intercessionary per the Church Triumphant' continuous praying on behalf of their yet needy fellow members of the Church awaiting final reward as well of Christ's heavenly destiny for all his faithful members of the Church
+The Communion Aspect of being Members of the Church of Christ as particularly effective and interceding per the Church Triumphant' continuous praying on behalf of their yet needy fellow members of the Church awaiting final reward as well of Christ's heavenly destiny for all his faithful members of the Church

 Specially so do the members of the Body of Christ, by the wonder of grace, give a most apt and relevant testimony on behalf of this teaching and reality of the communion of all saints with God with respect to the following evangelicals' questioning of the Catholics’ practice of praying to the saints, including to the Virgin Mother, Mary.
 The question, namely: how exactly do we, and can we ask prayer favors from this Saint or that Saint, or for that matter, from Mother Mary?
 They say they only pray to Jesus Christ because rightly so, Christ is God, who not only has the power to grant whatever needs or wishes addressed to him; but also that he indeed as God is omnipresent and can see everything and everyone in the whole universe and the heavens.
 Whereas the saints, including Mary are human beings; and so can they literally "see" any particular person here or there, now or yesterday, or in the future, who would be addressing them in particular prayers for particular souls in need?
 (We certainly readily accept with ease the phenomenon and the magic of the world’s satellites enabling of peoples all over the world to directly relate and interact between one another both by sight and by sound!
 How can we prevent God’s omnipotence, omniscience, and infinite love and mercifulness to grant similar ability for God’s "saints" to relate to God’s human creatures in the fashion of direct spiritual communing between them?)